SofiMarcos/ChickPopGen/steps.md

 -Ou output uncompressed vcf
 -r specify region.
 Requires the alignement files to be indexed.

-2- Variant calling command from the output of mpileup command:
+2- Variant calling from a VCF file:
 ```
 bcftools call -Ou -m -v
 ```